Creating wildlife corridors at Beaumont School

 Isobel, student

 The changes that have been made to the school site have been supporting learning, both while they were being implemented and beyond.
-It is hoped that staff wellbeing will be positively impacted.

 - ‘Before and after’ surveying has been undertaken by A Level students